 6. Don’t Set Up Camp

 You cannot treat a Cracker Barrel lot like a campground.
-You should not extend your awning, set out camping chairs, or even extend your slides if you can help it.
+You should not extend your awning, set out camping chairs or portable grill, or even extend your slides if you can help it.

 If your RV requires you to extend a slide to reach the sleeping quarters, try to find an end spot where you won’t overlap into the next parking space and/or only extend it the minimum amount to get through.